-A number of major companies including Amazon, The Range and Roper Rhodes – setting up national distribution centres in the hinterland around Portbury and Avonmouth highlighted the geographical advantage of Bristol and the south west of England having motorway links to all points of the compass.
+A number of major companies including Amazon, The Range, and Roper Rhodes – setting up national distribution centers in the hinterland around Portbury and Avonmouth highlighted the geographical advantage of Bristol and the southwest of England having motorway links to all points of the compass.

 James said: “We are a global gateway and have developed partnerships with a number of these key businesses, including for example The Range, which brings in thousands of containers every year via MSC shipping line.”

 There are two container terminals at Bristol Port.
 Portbury handles larger vessels including the weekly MSC feeder from Antwerp.
 The smaller vessels are served by Avonmouth with rapid turnaround time for smaller volumes.

 Carriers operating with Bristol Port include MSC, DFDS Suardiaz Line, and Containerships which provide weekly services to and from Bilbao; Grimaldi Lines which provides weekly services to and the Mediterranean, Sweden, and Denmark and Cronus Logistics which provides three sailings a week to Northern Ireland.

 Related: Who Is A Shipping Agent?